mcaceresb/stata-honestdid/README.md

 values of $M$ allow for more non-linearity.

 **Other restrictions**.
 The Rambachan and Roth framework allows for a variety of other restrictions on the differences in trends as well.
-For example, the smoothness restrictions and relative magnitudes ideas can be combined to impose that the non-linearity in the post-treatment period is no more than $\bar{M}$ times larger than that in the pre-treatment periods.
-The researcher can also impose monotonicity or sign restrictions on the differences in trends as well.
+However, not all these have yet been implemented in this Stata version of the package.
+This functionality is planned for a future release.

 **Robust confidence intervals**.
 Given restrictions of the type described above, Rambachan and Roth provide methods for creating robust